ShangHua-Gao/SOD100K/README.md

 # Sal100K
-The official repo of the ECCV 2020 paper Highly Efficient Salient Object Detection with 100K Parameters
+The official repo of the ECCV 2020 paper Highly Efficient Salient Object Detection with 100K Parameters.
+The source code will be released soon.